marlabrizel/dotfiles/Readme.md

-Endless thank yous to my friends at [Ello](http://ello.co) and [Mode Set](http://modeset.com/) for the basic configs.
+Endless thank yous to my friends at [Ello](http://ello.co) and [Mode Set](http://modeset.com/) for the not-so-basic configs.
 I've layered a few of my own on top of this.
 See below for an overview of the magic...

 ![ello](http://d324imu86q1bqn.cloudfront.net/uploads/user/avatar/641/large_Ello.1000x1000.png